 More about Victoria Park

 As the oldest park in Kitchener, Queen Victoria Park serves an important purpose for visitors and longtime residents of the city.
 The park hosts community events nearly every day, from local soccer games to a pop-up ice rink in the winter.
-One of the most famous Victoria Park events is the annual Kitchener Blues Festival, where the area’s best blues musicians can perform for the city and all of its visitors.
+One of the most famous Victoria Park events is the annual Kitchener Blues Festival.
 The Kitchener-Waterloo Multicultural Festival, an annual festival promoting community and celebrating southern Ontario’s rich cultural diversity, also takes place at this historic park.
 For kids, the iconic Victoria Park playground — complete with a splash pad for hot summer days — will be the highlight of the trip, unless you visit during the annual Kidspark festival where kids can jump around, learn and play for an entire day.
 As the start of the Iron Horse Trail, Victoria Park also offers visitors a gateway to the many natural wonders in the region.
 The trails within the park lead around the stunning waterways, where geese and swans float along.

 Victoria Park boasts trails and activities for passersby looking for a scenic walk as well as itinerant tourists hoping to spend a day outside.